laritse/ProjectR/Bellabeat-Project.md

     ##  3rd Qu.: 85.05   3rd Qu.:187.5   3rd Qu.:25.56
     ##  Max.   :133.50   Max.   :294.3   Max.   :47.54

-This summary informs me that on avergae, participants are less active as mostly hours of inactivity were recorded compared to others.
-We can see that the recording of lightly active minutes on average (mean) amounts to 3hrs, and sedentary minutes amount to 16hrs, this a very long period of inactivity.
-Investigating habits through the day will reveal why this is so.
-On the other hand, for sleep summary, on average a participant slept for 7hrs at one time.
-This is not healthy as this falls short of what is required per night.

 Merging data for analysis and visualization